 b) Which meals will the students pay for themselves and which ones are covered in the program fee?

 All meals, breakfast, lunch, and dinner, are provided from the program fee throughout the entirety of the program.

 a) How far in advance will we know the flight information (date and time, etc.)?

 The Institute is normally in a position to communicate this information a) after final payment of the Program fee, b) always sometime after April 1, and c) never later than May 1.

 b) Does "group travel between Paris and Normandy" mean that someone will be at the airport to meet the arriving students, and they all travel together to Franceville?

 We do always arrange to meet all student flights that were reserved by the Institute and that arrive within a reasonable delay.
 We also do have about 1-3 students each summer who either made their own flight arrangements, or else have been greatly delayed due to a missed connection or other reason.
-Prior to their trip each student receives a "Travel Packet" from the Institute that contains French phone card information for calling us within France, and detailed instructions for getting to Normandy on public transportation (train).
+Prior to their trip each student receives an email with travel information from the Institute that contains French phone card information for calling us within France, and detailed instructions for getting to Normandy on public transportation (train).
 Fortunately this process has always worked well, though is rarely needed.